LeeCampbell/IntroToRx/content/02_KeyTypes.md

 IObservable<Trade> bigTrades = trades.Where(trade => trade.Volume > 1_000_000);
 ```

-This removes all ambiguity.
+This removes the ambiguity.
 It is now clear that we're not dealing with data at rest.
 We're working with an `IObservable<Trade>`.
 But what exactly is that?

 ## IObservable<T>

 The [`IObservable<T>` interface](https://learn.microsoft.com/en-us/dotnet/api/system.iobservable-1 "IObservable<T> interface - Microsoft Learn") represents Rx's fundamental abstraction: a sequence of values of some type `T`.
-In a very abstract sense, this means it represents the same thing as `IEnumerable<T>`.
+In a very abstract sense, this means it represents the same thing as [`IEnumerable<T>`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1).
 The difference is in how code consumes those values.
 Whereas `IEnumerable<T>` enables code to retrieve values (typically with a `foreach` loop), an `IObservable<T>` provides values when they become available.
 This distinction is sometimes characterised as _push_ vs _pull_.
-We can _pull_ values out of an `IEnumerable<T>` by executing a `foreach` loop, but and `IObservable<T>` will _push_ values into our code.
+We can _pull_ values out of an `IEnumerable<T>` by executing a `foreach` loop, but an `IObservable<T>` will _push_ values into our code.

 How can an `IObservable<T>` push its values into our code?
 If we want these values, our code must _subscribe_ to the `IObservable<T>`, which means providing it with some methods it can invoke.
 In fact, subscription is the only operation an `IObservable<T>` directly supports.
 Here's the entire definition of the interface:

 ```cs
 public interface IObservable<out T>